Lehlohonolo-Makhafola/Data-analytics-portfolio/Healthcare-Analysis/README.md

 ## Key Insights
 - Cigna and Medicare carry highest patient volume
-- Arthritis and Diabetes are most prevalent conditions across all age groups
+- Asthma and Hypertension have the highest number of patients across all the medical conditions
-- Emergency admissions generate highest average billing amounts
+- Chris Hani Baragwnath Hospital and  Steve Biko Academic Hospital have the highest amount to be paid.

 ## Project Structure
 - Raw Data — original unmodified Kaggle dataset